Meet the third-string 'baller' QB who kept Clemson's season alive

 Coaches called a pass play for Brice, who found Tee Higgins with a perfectly thrown pass for a 20-yard gain.
 Then on first down, Brice took the ball on a run-pass option and sprinted for 17 yards, shocking even his coaches.
 At that point, it felt inevitable Clemson would win.
 Etienne scored on a 2-yard run with 41 seconds left to seal the fourth-quarter comeback and give Brice his own special place in Clemson history.

-"I'll always remember as long as Chase is here, fourth-and-6 with the game on the line," Scott said.
+"I'll always remember, as long as Chase is here, fourth-and-6 with the game on the line," Scott said.

 "Can you imagine being put in that position?"
 Venables asked afterward.
 "I'm just telling you, he's a player.
 Mark it down."

 It all seemed so hard to believe afterward.
-Since last season ended, three quarterbacks transferred from Clemson.
+Since last season ended, three quarterbacks have transferred from Clemson.
 But Brice stuck with the Tigers, believing his day would come.
 He had the largest crowd around him during his very first postgame media appearance, reporters and television cameras crowded into a small corner, jockeying for position.

 After the hoopla died down a bit, Brice was asked to reflect on his journey the past year.
 He got lost in the moment.